 The sooner you can tell your mind to take a backseat, the sooner you’ll be able to get back in control of your thoughts.

-Feel free to add your own truthbombs below or in our Facebook group.
+Feel free to add your own truthbombs below or on Instagram and tag me (@lifesparkwithlauren).